Table of Contents

 Bispectral index (BIS)

 BIS is an algorithmic index based on EEG parameters, and it measures the depth of general anesthesia.
 The BIS monitor provides a single number between 0 to 100.
-Appropriate level of anesthesia is indicated by a BIS value ranging between 40 and 60.
+The appropriate level of anesthesia is indicated by a BIS value ranging between 40 and 60.

 ECoG is used during surgeries for the treatment of seizures.
 During these surgeries, entire regions of the cortex responsible for causing the seizures have to be resected.
 ECoG provides a map for the resection by indicating lesion margins which are occasionally undetectable with inspection or neuroimaging.